Clustering and Semi-Supervised Classification for Clickstream Data via Mixture Models: Abstract

 \section{Abstract}

-Finite mixture models have been used for unsupervised learning for over 60 years, and their use within the semi-supervised paradigm is becoming more commonplace.
+Finite mixture models have been used for unsupervised learning for some time, and their use within the semi-supervised paradigm is becoming more commonplace.
 Clickstream data is one of the various emerging data types that demands particular attention because there is a notable paucity of statistical learning approaches currently available.
-A mixture of first order continuous time Markov models is introduced for unsupervised and semi-supervised learning of clickstream data.
-This approach assumes continuous time, which distinguishes it from existing mixture model-based approaches; practically, this allows account to be taken of the amount of time each user spends on each website.
-The approach is evaluated, and compared to the discrete time approach, using simulated and real data.\\[-6pt]
+A mixture of first-order continuous time Markov models is introduced for unsupervised and semi-supervised learning of clickstream data.
+This approach assumes continuous time, which distinguishes it from existing mixture model-based approaches; practically, this allows account to be taken of the amount of time each user spends on each webpage.
+The approach is evaluated, and compared to the discrete time approach, using simulated and real data.\\ Keywords: clickstream, Markov model, clustering, classification, mixture model